tri-cods/install/guides/visual-studio-code.md

 # Microsoft Visual Studio Code

-## Instructions (**Remove this section once you are done with your file**)

-(Copy over installation instructions from here: https://github.com/DHRI-Curriculum/install/blob/v2.0/sections/vscode.md into this file: https://github.com/DHRI-Curriculum/install/edit/v2.0/guides/visual-studio-code.md)

-Follow this format:

 ## What it is

 Visual Studio Code is a text editor that allows us to write code in a variety of computational languages such as python, HTML, javascript, among others.